ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ## 2.5 Multiple Workflows

-MOSIP provides different workflows for different life cycle events .For example
+MOSIP provides different workflows for different life cycle events.
+For example
-* ID issuance
+* New ID Issuance
-* Update UIN data
+* Update individual’s information
-* Deactivate UIN
+* De-activate individual’s ID
-* Re-activate UIN
+* Re-activate individual’s ID

 These workflows use a common set of components (micro services)